-Without third-party management tools, the day-to-day administration of users and Office 365 mailboxes involves multiple tools making daily operations confusing and cumbersome.
+The daily administration of AD users and Office 365 mailboxes involves multiple tools that may seem confusing and cumbersome.

-To this date, only one tool exists which will allow you to perform all daily tasks inside the native admin tool, AD Users & Computers.
+Currently, only one tool exists, allowing you to perform all daily tasks inside the native admin tool, AD Users & Computers.

 Standard Office 365 administration tools face a lot of drawbacks:

-- You need PowerShell to manage Office 365 mailbox quotas
+- You need PowerShell to manage Office 365 mailbox calendar permissions.

 With Easy365Manager, you can manage everything from AD Users & Computers.

 Easy365Manager is a snap-in to Active Directory that allows you to manage email attributes and Office 365 mailboxes and licenses as part of your standard Active Directory administration.

 It does so by adding two new tabs (“Office 365” and “Mailbox”) to user properties: